sonic-net/SONiC/doc/stp/MSTP_HLD.md

 #### STP_GLOBAL_TABLE
 A new value of `mstp` for `mode` column and a new column for holding `max-hops`
 ```
-mode 		  = "pvst" / "mstp" / "disable"      ; a new option for mstp (DEF: "disable")
+mode 		  = "pvst" / "mstp"                  ; a new option for mstp
 max_hops	  = 1*3DIGIT		             ; max hops (1 to 255, DEF: 20)
 ```
 Other fields of this table i.e rootguard_timeout, forward_delay, hello_time, max_age, priority will also be used to hold the configurations received from CLI.